-IJA invites applications to attend the 2016 New Appellate Judges Seminar.
-This program is designed for, and open only to, judges with no more than four years of experience on federal courts of appeal, state supreme courts, and state intermediate courts of appeal.
-The IJA Seminars have been conducted every year since 1959 and have been attended by appellate judges from virtually every state and federal appeals court.
+The next New Appellate Judges Seminar will be July 16-21, 2017.
+Each year since 1959, IJA invites applications to attend this seminar designed for, and open only to, judges with no more than four years of experience on federal courts of appeal, state supreme courts, and state intermediate courts of appeal.
+Since its inception, The IJA New Appellate Judges Seminars have been attended by appellate judges from virtually every state and federal appeals court.

-We are confident that the Seminar will provide attending judges with a stimulating, enjoyable, and memorable week in New York City.
+We are confident that the Seminar will provide attending judges with a stimulating, enjoyable, and memorable week in New York.
 Thank you for your interest.

 “ This was truly one of the best “CLE’s” I have ever attended in my 26+ years as a lawyer.
 Thanks to everyone for all

 their efforts in making this such a terrific week.”